 GPs are doctors who have completed training in general practice.
 They have broad knowledge and the skills to treat all the health issues you might have through your life.
 Because your GP gets to know you, your family and your community, they can provide care that is suitable just for you.

 If you have a health issue, the first person you usually go to see is your GP.
 They will decide whether you need to see another health professional.
 If needed, they will give you a referral to see a specialist in a certain medical area or refer you to other health professionals.
-You can’t get a Medicare rebate if you see a specialist without having a referral from your GP first.
-If you need to see several different health professionals, your GP will coordinate your care.
+You can’t get a Medicare rebate if you see a specialist without having a referral from your GP within the previous 12 months, or from another specialist within the previous 3 months.
+If you need to see several different health professionals, your GP can coordinate your care.

 GPs complete a basic medical degree and internship, then do additional medical training in general practice.
 This qualifies them to provide continuing care for everyone from babies to elderly people.

-You can be treated by a GP at what are referred to as private practices, family practices or medical centres, in some hospitals, in residential care facilities or even via the internet or telephone.
+You can be treated by a GP at their practice, in some hospitals, in residential care facilities, in a home visit or even via the internet or telephone.

 What your GP can do for you